padpadthai/RPPR_Python/README.md

 These keys should be added to a secrets.yaml file under the resources directory.
 The Chart Studio username should be changed in the [config](resources/config.yaml) file*

-A [config](resources/config.yaml) is provided that enables you to modularise the project and enable/disable features.
+A [config](resources/config.yaml) file is provided that enables you to modularise the project and enable/disable features.